stellar-deprecated/docs/guides/concepts/accounts.md

 > Number of other [entries](./ledger.md#ledger-entries) the account owns.
 This number is used to calculate the account's [minimum balance](./fees.md#minimum-account-balance).
 >
 > #### Inflation destination
 > (optional) Account designated to receive inflation.
-Every account can vote to send [inflation](./inflation.md) to a destination account.
+Every account with a balance of at least 100 XLM can vote to send [inflation](./inflation.md) to a destination account.
 >
 > #### Flags
 > Currently there are three flags, used by issuers of [assets](./assets.md).